-Michel Danino is an Indologist and he doesn’t need any more credentials to that effect after this book.
+Michel Danino is an Indologist.
+And he doesn’t need any more credentials to that effect after this book Indian Culture and India’s Future.
 Written as a true Indologist, the book introduces or shall I say tries to re-introduce the ancient heritage of this land, which was evolved scientifically, culturally, artistically and philosophically.
-Somewhere down the line, the land became a favorite with invaders and then a series of invaders came, plundered, damaged, captured and ruled.
-When they all left, at least politically, we were too weak and too much under influence to look back at the time before they came.
+Somewhere down the line, the land became a favorite with invaders.
+And then a series of invaders came, plundered, damaged, captured and ruled.
+When they all left, at least politically, we were too weak.
+And too much under their influence to look back at the time before they came.

-In the first section, author introduces you to the various aspects of ancient Indian civilizations and its achievements, lots of which you would have heard or read about but not may be in a single space.
-He talks extensively about the scientific Indian mind during the ancient times and their love for large numbers and their connection with Infinity.
-He talks about their love for nature and how they lived harmoniously and in sync with the nature around them.
+In the first section, the author introduces you to the various aspects of ancient Indian civilizations.
+And its achievements, lots of which you would have heard or read about but not may be in a single space.
+He talks extensively about the scientific Indian mind during the ancient times.
+And their love for large numbers and their connection with Infinity.
+He talks about their love for nature.
+And how they lived harmoniously and in sync with the nature around them.
 He talks about his favorite hypothesis of “No Aryan invasion” after Harappan civilization and about the continuity of the same civilizations to this date.
-Having his roots in France, he devotes one chapter to Indo-French connection.
+Having his roots in France, he devotes one chapter to the Indo-French connection.

-Author is deeply influenced by Swami Aurobindo and his companion, popularly known as Mother.
-He quotes him throughout the book and is somewhere hurt by the fact that he did not get his due, neither during the freedom movement and nor after the freedom through his thoughts.
+The author is deeply influenced by Swami Aurobindo and his companion, popularly known as Mother.
+He quotes him throughout the book.
+And is somewhere hurt by the fact that he did not get his due, neither during the freedom movement and nor after the freedom through his thoughts.